alces-software/flight-cache-server/README.md

 # Configuration

 This app uses figaro to configure certain components.
-See the example config for
-details:
+The following needs to be set in the environment or via a figaro config file:

 ```
-cat config/application.yml.example
+default_bucket:         # The S3 bucket the files are stored in
+default_region:         # The S3 region to use
+json_web_token_secret:  # The secret key for checking token signatures
+default_upload_limit:   # The default max file size for any particular blob
+user_upload_limit:      # The default combined maximum a user can upload
 ```

 # Accessing the RailsAdmin